Row Level Security

 RLS Overview & Preview

-The Data Builder includes an RLS Overview screen that lists every table in your app and shows whether RLS is enabled, how many policies are defined, and what the current scope is.
+Click Row Level Security Overview in the Data Builder menu to open a single screen that lists every table in your app and shows whether RLS is enabled, whether field-level rules are in play, the policy count, and how many of those policies are currently active.
 From the overview you can:

-- Jump into any table's Security tab to edit policies
+- Jump into any table's Security tab from the Manage action.

 RLS and the Domain API (API User Logins)